zimny1133/zimny1133/README.md

-Hi my name is Damian :)
-I want to devlop my coding skills
+My own chanel to test coding skills 🙂

 <!---
 zimny1133/zimny1133 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.